WILDLIFETEK SUMMER SCHOOL:

 ONLINE WILDLIFE TECHNOLOGY CERTIFICATION COURSE

-In this 6-week online course you'll learn how you can use technology to help better understand & conserve wildlife.
-This course has been designed to help you gain the technical knowledge & skills you need for your wildlife career.
+In this online course you'll learn how you can use technology to help better understand & conserve wildlife.
+This course has been designed to help get you started on the right path to gaining the technical knowledge & skills you need for your wildlife career.

 IS THIS FOR YOU?